feature-lint/feature-lint/packages/docs/docs/configuration/create-configuration.md

 This file shall contain a json object, containing two attributes:

-- \$schema: to specify which configuration options actually exist
+- $schema: to specify which configuration options exist
 - rootDir: This setting determines, in which folder feature-lint will ensure structure the feature-structure